Socialist Students of Austria: History

 After the liberation from the National Socialists by the Allied Forces in 1945, the Socialist Students were actively involved in the foundation of democratic student representation, which was established in 1946 as the Austrian National Union of Students.
 On the ideological basis of Marxism, the VSStÖ has subsequently fought for free and open access to universities, sufficient social funds for students, gender equality, and has taken an active role in the peace movement as well as the anti-globalisation.

-Organization and Activities
+Organization and activities

 The VSStÖ is active nationwide and has chapters in all university cities.
 Their members run in students union elections every two years at every university levels.
 In a coalition with the Greens, the VSStÖ became the president of the national Student Union in 2001 and remained in this position until 2007.
 Since 2007, the VSStÖ is in coalition with the Greens and varying independent groups (Fachschaftsliste or FEST).

-The VSStÖ's international activities include being a member of the International Union of Socialist Youth (IUSY) and Young European Socialists (YES).
+The VSStÖ's international activities include being a member of the Young European Socialists (YES) and International Union of Socialist Youth (IUSY).